NandhiniKesireddy/50-JavaScript-Projects/README.md

 to be a resource for developers and designers looking for inspiration and practical implementations.
 <h2>What's Inside?</h2>
-This repository contains 50+ projects spanning various domains:
+This repository contains 50+ projects spanning various domains and organized by project type and functionality.

 <h1>3D &amp; Animation Projects</h1>
 <h2>Projects</h2>
-This repository contains 50+ projects spanning various domains and organized by project type and functionality.
 <h3>3D Elements</h3>
 <ul>
    <li>